iaincollins/structured-data-api/README.md

 If a schema is in a sub-directory, the MongoDB name of the collection it will be stored in will be a pluralized form of the schema's parent directory.

-If a schema is in the root of the schema directory, then it will be stored in the default collection.
+If a schema is in the root of the schema directory, then it will be stored in the default collection (the default collection name is "entities"; it can be changed using the DEFAULT_COLLECTION environment variable).

 e.g.